tiagoteixeira03/pic1_website/content/english/blog/3rd_week2.md

 ##### → LIO-SAM
 <div style="text-align: justify;">

-Keeping this in mind the team chose to explore (although not planned to do so) the [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM) algorithm while thinking of a solution for the A-LOAM algorithm.
+Keeping this in mind the team chose to explore (although not planned to do so) the [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM) algorithm while thinking of a solution for the [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) algorithm.

 Notably, we encountered existing GitHub issues ([#206](https://github.com/TixiaoShan/LIO-SAM/issues/206))addressing compilation challenges specific to ROS Noetic, facilitating our implementation efforts.
 We then successfully conducted testing using one of the datasets (`walking_dataset.bag`) provided by the authors.
 </div>

 {{< image
     src="/images/Blog/3rd_week2/LIO-SAM_DATASET.jpg"
-    caption="Figure 1 - Map obtained utilizing LIO-SAM alongside one of the datasets provided by the authors" alt="alter-text"
+    caption="Figure 1 - Map obtained utilizing LIO-SAM alongside one of the datasets provided by the authors." alt="alter-text"
     height="300px"
     width="500px"